After your baby is born, for women with type 2 diabetes

 When you first go home with a new baby, especially for the first few weeks, you will be kept busy looking after your baby.
 You may find that this new routine, along with disturbed sleep, means that you don’t manage your diabetes as well as you would like.

-It is very important—both for you and your baby—that you stay healthy and safe, so remember the following:
+To make sure that you and your baby stay healthy and safe, remember the following:

 - Don’t forget to take your medication or insulin as prescribed.

-- Try to avoid hypos so you are safe to take care of yourself and your baby.
+- Avoid hypos so you are safe to take care of yourself and your baby.

 - Check your blood glucose levels at least four times a day, to help manage your diabetes.